onc-healthit/site-content/CCDAValidatorReleaseNotes.md

 # Prior Releases:

 # C-CDA R2.1/R1.1/MU2 Release Notes:

+The **SITE C-CDA R2.1 Validator Release for May 30th 2017**, based on the [May 24th 2017 MDHT Release](https://github.com/mdht/mdht-models/releases/tag/v3.0.0.20170524_Consol2), contains the following fixes:

+*   The following defects identified in Google Groups for the TTT or ETT were corrected:
+    *   As a result of an issue noticed in Immunization Medication Information/manufacturedMaterial/code, Vaccine Administered Value Set no longer throws an error for the valid code '166'

+**Known Issues in the release that impact users:**

+*   Using a Mental Status Organizer (V3) with a Mental Status Observation (V3) while simultaneously defining the R1.1 template Cognitive Status Result Organizer causes an error requiring conformance to the Mental Status Organizer (V3).
+To resolve this issue, either remove the R1.1 template II, or, place the observation directly in the Mental Status Section.
+Note: A future release will allow the R1.1 template II.

 The **SITE C-CDA R2.1 Validator Release for March 27th 2017**, based on the [March 23rd 2017 MDHT Release](https://github.com/mdht/mdht-models/releases/tag/v2.6.3.20170323_Consol2), contains the following fixes: